ausmlab/rso_tracking/README.md

 		`-- texts # Paths_of_Labels
 ```

-- Besides, labelinig files in Basic dataset are two versions even in the same set.
+- Additionally, the labeling files in the Basic dataset have two versions, even within the same dataset.
     - `{YYMMDD}_{StartTime}_{EndTime}_cropped_{seq}.txt`
     - `{YYMMDD}_{StartTime}_{EndTime}_cropped_truth_{seq}.txt`

-- Lastly, sequnce has different number of digits, so we can't apply sort() function on that.
+- Lastly, the sequences have different numbers of digits, preventing the use of the `sort()` function on them.
     - `{YYMMDD}_{StartTime}_{EndTime}_cropped_1.txt`
     - `{YYMMDD}_{StartTime}_{EndTime}_cropped_10.txt`
     - ...
     - `{YYMMDD}_{StartTime}_{EndTime}_cropped_100.txt`

-- `convert_FAI_to_MOT.py` is the code to convert structure of these dataset to MOT dataset format like the belows.
+- `convert_FAI_to_MOT.py` is the script that converts the structure of these datasets to MOT dataset structure, as shown below.
-    - please note that bbox format of gt is still following yolo style.
+    - Please note that the bounding box format of the ground truth (gt) still follows the YOLO style

 ```python
 # example of the script